What is Cloud Cost Optimization?

 Obviously, the bigger your cloud bill and the bigger your cloud wastage then there’s a point where it makes sense to focus an expert on this.

-Do I need a FinOps team to help?
+This begs the question...
+Do you need a FinOps team to help?

 Yes, each cloud has native cloud cost tools which are free to use.
 They are essentially dashboards of charts to show you your raw costs.
 There are third-party tools that enhance these native tools to make it even easier for humans and non-accountants to make sense of all this data.